-- Medication PA can be a time- and labor-intensive process that frustrates prescribers and patients, leading to delays in treatment and unfilled prescriptions. - Traditional PA workflows are retrospective (i.e., the need for prior authorization is identified at the pharmacy) and require clinical staff to utilize telephone, fax and/or log into a portal to complete a series of questions used by the payer/PBM to determine whether and how the medication will be covered. - Electronic Prior Authorization (ePA) can reduce the number of times that PA requirements interrupt the clinician and their staff. - ePA queries and responses are currently supported by both X12 administrative transaction standards (Eligibility, Claims & Encounter, Claims Status, Authorizations, Payments & Remittance Advice) and NCPDP standards (Formulary & Benefit, SCRIPT-Prior Authorization).

-- The NCPDP SCRIPT ePA standard has been gaining industry adoption since May 2015, with providers in every state and Puerto Rico utilizing the service to process prior authorizations under the pharmacy benefit. - NCPDP SCRIPT ePA allows the need for prior authorization to be identified during the ePrescribing process.
-The provider can either choose a drug that does not require prior authorization or initiate and process the prior authorization electronically in the EMR prior to sending the prescription to the pharmacy. - A number of vendors have developed and implemented ePA functionality which integrates with EHR-based ePrescribing workflows to allow clinicians to view and respond to PBMs' PA requirements in near real time. - These workflows provide only partial automation and often require clinical staff to collect data from the EHR and manually respond to questions. - The value of ePA services depends on which payers/PBMs are represented by each vendor. - Not all EHRs or providers have implemented ePA integration. - Payers/PBMs utilize custom question sets to determine whether or not a given medication should be approved within a specific patient context.
-Many questions rely on free text, as opposed to structured responses. - There is currently an active CMS NPRM for ePA for pharmacy benefits for Medicare Part D members. - API-based data access and exchange could further streamline the ePA process reducing burden and delays - FHIR-based Clinical Data Exchange use cases and implementation guides are being developed under the auspices of the Da Vinci Project to automate ePA transactions. - Patients often bear the burden of ensuring that providers and plans are communicating to obtain prior authorizations so that they can receive their needed medications. - There may be a limit to which PAs can be made easy, as there are business incentives on the part of insurers to reduce the usage of expensive medications and other clinical services
+- Medication PA can be a time- and labor-intensive process that frustrates prescribers and patients, leading to delays in treatment, unfilled prescriptions and possible harm to patients. - Traditional PA workflows are retrospective (i.e., the need for PA is identified at the pharmacy) and require clinical staff to use telephone, fax and/or log into a portal to complete a series of questions used by the payer/PBM to determine whether and how the medication will be covered. - ePA can reduce the number of times that PA requirements interrupt clinicians and their staff. - ePA queries and responses are currently supported by both X12 administrative transaction standards (Eligibility, Claims & Encounter, Claims Status, Authorizations, Payments & Remittance Advice) and NCPDP standards (Formulary & Benefit, SCRIPT-PA). - The NCPDP SCRIPT ePA standard has been gaining industry adoption since May 2015, with providers in every state and Puerto Rico using the service to process PAs under the pharmacy benefit. - NCPDP SCRIPT ePA enables the need for PA to be identified during the ePrescribing process.
+The provider can either choose a drug that does not require a PA or initiate and process the PA electronically in the EHR prior to sending the prescription order to the pharmacy. - A number of vendors have developed and implemented ePA functionality which integrates with EHR-based ePrescribing workflows to allow clinicians to view and respond to PBMs' PA requirements in near real time. - These workflows provide only partial automation and often require clinical staff to collect data from the EHR and manually respond to questions. - The value of ePA services depends on which payers/PBMs are represented by each vendor. - Not all EHRs or providers have implemented ePA integration. - Payers/PBMs use custom question sets to determine whether or not a given medication should be approved within a specific patient context.
+Many questions rely on free text, as opposed to structured data responses. - There is currently an active CMS NPRM for ePA for pharmacy benefits for Medicare Part D members. - API-based data access and exchange could further streamline the ePA process, reducing burden and delays. - FHIR-based Clinical Data Exchange use cases and IGs are being developed under the auspices of the Da Vinci Project to automate ePA transactions. - Patients often bear the burden of ensuring providers and plans are communicating to obtain PAs so they can receive their needed medications.

+• There may be a limit to which PAs can be made easy, due to insurers having business incentives to reduce the use of expensive medications and other clinical services.
-- Encourage / incentivize health plans and PBMs to freely share prior authorization requirements with all vendors who utilize this data to provide ePA services to prescribers - To make this work, we will need PBMs to create coded PA forms that can be incorporated into EHRs. - Encourage / incentivize EHR vendors to support integration of ePA services in their ePrescribing platform - Encourage / incentivize providers to implement and utilize ePA services - Encourage / incentivize the development, implementation and use of FHIR-based ePA workflows

-- ONC should invest in testing existing standards and appropriate workflows in the field, developing implementation guidance for stakeholders. - Patients should be notified electronically of prior authorization status in real-time. - Support the development of standardized clinical questions and responses to support the PA process, e.g., Rxs tried and failed, patient-specific data demographics, vital signs, lab results, diagnoses, medical history.
+- Encourage / incentivize health plans and PBMs to freely share PA requirements with all vendors who use this data to provide ePA services to prescribers. - To make this work, we will need PBMs to create coded PA forms that can be incorporated into EHRs. - Encourage / incentivize EHR vendors to support integration of ePA services in their ePrescribing platform. - Encourage / incentivize providers to implement and use ePA services. - Encourage / incentivize the development, implementation and use of FHIR-based ePA workflows. - ONC should invest in testing existing standards and appropriate workflows in the field, developing implementation guidance for stakeholders. - Patients should be notified electronically of PA statuses in real time. - Support the development of standardized clinical questions and responses to support the PA process, e.g., Rxs tried and failed; patient-specific data, such as demographics, vital signs, lab results, diagnoses, and medical history.

-- NCPDP: review current standards and identify/address gaps - ONC: coordinate effort to enable widespread PA for Rxs at the point of choice
+- NCPDP: review current standards and identify/address gaps. - ONC: coordinate effort to enable widespread PA for Rxs at the point of choice.